Registered Charity No 1068428

 Thank you to those who popped coins into our collection box - you helped us raise £49.23

-Pictured here are our volunteers Derry Pam and Margaret in front of our stall during Hospital Broadcasting Week 2010
+Pictured here are our volunteers Derry, Roger, Margaret and John in front of our stall during Hospital Broadcasting Week 2010

 National Hospital Request Chart